uv-rust/s3v4/Readme.md

  converted to a `String` or accessed through the `description` method or `display_chain` and `backtrace` methods in case a full backtrace is needed.

+ Examples showing how to upload and download data with signed headers or pre-signed URLs are provided in the `./examples` folder.

  # Examples

  ## Signing a request